Role of the ASMC Board of Directors

 Following a student's submission of a completed Student Election Application and Eligibility Verification, the ASMC advisor will verify each candidate's standing, unit requirements, and GPA standing with the Admissions & Records office before approving the student's candidacy.
 The ASMC advisor will then forward the candidates' verification forms to the VCCCD Chancellor's Office.

 All accepted potential candidates for ASMC positions must attend one Candidates Meeting.
 These meetings are facilitated by the ASMC ad hoc Elections Committee.
-Student Trustee candidates must attend a Candidates Meeting at the VCCCD District Administrative Center in Camarillo, CA. Student election standard operating practices will be reviewed at the Candidates Meetings, and all candidates are responsible for knowing and adhering to these practices.
-Election Packets are distributed at all Candidates Meetings.
+Student Trustee candidates must attend a Candidates Meeting at their primary campus facilitated by the Associated Students Elections Committee and one additional Student Trustee Candidates Meeting at the VCCCD District Administrative Center in Camarillo, CA. Student election standard operating practices will be reviewed at the Candidates Meetings, and all candidates are responsible for knowing and adhering to these practices.
+Election Packets are distributed via email to candidates.
+Please email ASMCStandingRules@vcccd.edu to arrange a virtual Candidates Meeting.

 Elections for the Associated Students of Moorpark College Board of Directors positions and for the Ventura County Community College District (VCCCD) Student Trustee position occur in April each year.
-Please contact ASMC Director of Constitution & Rules Jennifer Pezzuto at firstname.lastname@example.org with any questions regarding ASMC elections.
-View the VCCCD's Associated Students Elections 2018 Handbook online for additional details on election policies and procedures.
+Please contact ASMC Director of Constitution & Rules at ASMCStandingRules@vcccd.edu with any questions regarding ASMC elections.
+View the VCCCD's Associated Students Elections 2020 Handbook online for additional details on election policies and procedures:

 ||VCCCD will announce elections district-wide.